jpeyret/lazy-regression-tests/README.md

 Now, guess what, there is a flip dictory `$lzrt_template_dirname_got` that holds received test output.

-And I find **test_urls_security_psroledefn.Test_Detail.test_404.html** in that directory and diff both files visually, I see the reason for the failure.
+And when I find **test_urls_security_psroledefn.Test_Detail.test_404.html** in that directory and diff both files visually, I see the reason for the failure.

 ![](./docs/screenshots/001.diff_Rolez.png)